-Heat illness can occur in various degrees, most notably heat cramps, heat exhaustion and heat stroke.
+Heat illness can occur in various degrees, most notably with heat cramps, heat exhaustion and heat stroke.

 Heat cramps are muscle pains caused by loss of fluids and electrolytes during sweating.
 Outdoor workers who experience heat cramps should rest and replace lost fluid by drinking water and/or sports drinks.

 Heat exhaustion is a serious heat-related illness that causes dizziness, nausea, extreme thirst, weakness, confusion and elevated body temperature.
-Outdoor workers with heat exhaustion should be moved to a cooler location, given water to drink, and apply cold compresses to the head, face and neck.
+Outdoor workers with heat exhaustion should be moved to a cooler location, given water to drink and cold compresses applied to their head, face and neck.
 If symptoms persist, medical services are necessary.

 Heat stroke is a medical emergency that can be fatal and requires immediate medical attention.

-Occupational hazards that can contribute to heat illnesses include high temperature, direct sun exposure, extreme physical exertion, heavy lifting, wearing protective clothing and gear, and low fluid consumption.
-Protect yourself in hot weather with these tips from OSHA and the American Red Cross for working safely outdoors:
+Occupational hazards that can contribute to heat illnesses include high temperature, direct sun exposure, extreme physical exertion, heavy lifting, dark clothing and low fluid consumption.
+Protect yourself in hot weather with these tips from OSHA and the American Red Cross for working safely outdoors.

-• Take short, frequent breaks in a shady or air conditioned location; OSHA advises employers to provide workers with water and regular rest periods in a cool recovery area.
+- Take short, frequent breaks – rest in a shady or air-conditioned location.
+OSHA advises employers to provide workers with water and regular rest periods in a cool recovery area.

-• Protect yourself against the sun.
-Long-term exposure to the sun not only causes skin damage but increases the risk of skin cancer.
+- Protect yourself against the sun – long-term exposure to the sun not only causes skin damage but increases the risk of skin cancer.
 For outdoor workers, sunscreen with a minimum SPF of 30 and both UVA and UVB protection is recommended.
-Even on a cloudy day, 30 to 50 percent of the sun’s rays reach the skin, so sunscreen should be liberally applied every two hours, or more if perspiring.
+Even on a cloudy day, 30% to 50% of the sun’s rays reach the skin, so sunscreen should be liberally applied every two hours, or more if perspiring.

-• Use a buddy system when working in excessive heat; learn to recognize signs of heat illness, and act immediately if you recognize signs in yourself or a co-worker.
+- Use a buddy system when working in excessive heat – learn to recognize the signs of heat illness and act immediately if you recognize signs in yourself or a co-worker.